aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### isAutoSize() {#isAutoSize--}

+<b>@deprecated.</b> Please use the 'isAutoSize' property instead.
 Indicates whether the control will automatically resize to display its entire contents.

 ```javascript
 isAutoSize() : boolean;